ManancialGD/2DSpriteIn3DWorld/README.md

 float3 finalColor = texColor.rgb * (unity_AmbientEquator + (lightInfo * _LightColor0.rgb));
 ```

-This could be more fancy, like making really the gradient.
+This could be more fancy, by applying the gradient as the position of the pixel goes up.

 ---